Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsubsection{High Estimation Rates in Presence of Delays}

-While estimating the full history of state variables can be helpful in specific applications, in practice, the estimate at the latest timestamp is of the highest interest, as required in closed-loop control, high-rate mapping, undistortion, and path planning.
-To have this state at full \ac{IMU} rate, \ac{HF} adopts the asynchronous \textit{prediction-update} loop of~\cite{nubert2022graph} for \ac{IMU}-based state propagation and slower optimization over a fixed time window upon arrival of new (non-\ac{IMU}) measurements.
-This method is comparable to receding horizon estimation in \ac{MHE} but running full \ac{MAP} estimation, including probabilistic marginalization.
-In this work, the nonlinear optimization runs in the background while each measurement is added in a separate thread, as illustrated in \Cref{fig:online_se_high_rate}.
-The estimate is provided at full \ac{IMU} rate while always re-propagating the latest belief using the buffered \ac{IMU} measurements, even if parts of the graph were not part of the previous optimization.
-More information can be found in~\cite[Section IV.B]{nubert2022graph}.\looseness=-1
+Building on the high-rate prediction–update framework of~\cite{nubert2022graph}, our approach focuses on providing accurate state estimates at the latest timestamp, which is essential for closed-loop control, high-rate mapping, undistortion, and path planning. \ac{HF} runs \ac{IMU}-based state propagation at full rate and performs slower fixed-window optimization when new non-\ac{IMU} measurements arrive, similar in spirit to \ac{MHE} but using full \ac{MAP} estimation with probabilistic marginalization.
+As illustrated in \Cref{fig:online_se_high_rate}, nonlinear optimization runs in the background while measurements are integrated asynchronously, and the latest belief is always re-propagated using buffered \ac{IMU} data.\looseness=-1